How to Use Hemorrhoids Cream for Puffy Eyes and Under Eye Bags

 Hemorrhoid Cream for Bags under Eyes

-Although some people swear that hemorrhoid cream for bags under eyes work miracles, there are no actual trials showing their effectiveness.
+Although some people swear that hemorrhoid cream for bags under eyes works miracles, there are no actual trials showing their effectiveness.
 While some people will see changes, others do not see any effect on their eye bags.
 This difference in results could be caused by specific ingredients in the cream.
 In older versions of hemorrhoid creams, there were active ingredients such as a live yeast known as Bio-Dyne which is also referred to as Live Yeast Cell Derivative (LYCD).

 However, the Food and Drug Administration in the United States directed that this component be removed from the creams.
 In its place, companies are now using Phenylephrine HCl as the main ingredient.
 This ingredient could be irritating to the eyes resulting in rashes, redness and further swelling.

 Though this is the case in the US, hemorrhoid creams made in Canada and Europe still contain LYCD.
 These can be ordered online for the purposes of treating eye bags.
 These though should be used with caution and only once in a while.
-There however are plant based hemorrhoid treatments which contain ingredients such as chamomile and witch hazel.
+There however are plant-based hemorrhoid treatments which contain ingredients such as chamomile and witch hazel.

 These substances work by reducing swelling.
 With these, the treatment is less toxic and a better alternative to chemical hemorrhoid cream for bags under eyes.
 These will deliver their anti-swelling properties without the potential harm of LYCD or Phenylephrine HCL.
 The hemorrhoid creams are only recommended for use in emergency situations.
 For long term treatment, try alternative remedies for bags under eyes and puffy eyes.

 In case you decide to use these creams, ensure that you use it at night before going to bed.
 Start off by cleaning up your face to get rid of excess oil, dirt and cosmetic products you may have used on your face.
-This step is important in the treatment process as any extra substances on the skin will inhibit penetration of the cream.
+This step is important in the treatment process as any extra substances on the skin will inhibit the penetration of the cream.
 When this happens its effectiveness is minimized.

-Another important thing that should be done before application is testing it on a small patch of your skin and allow it to sit for about 15 minutes.
+Another important thing that should be done before the application is testing it on a small patch of your skin and allow it to sit for about 15 minutes.
 This will give enough time to see if your skin might be reactive to it.
 If no sensitivity is observed in the form of irritation and general discomfort, you can go ahead and apply it with confidence.
 In case there is irritation, avoid using the cream.

 Once you treat the area, only use a small amount any excess should be wiped off.
 Do not rinse off the treatment after application.
 During application, be cautious not to let any into the eyes.
 The cream should not get into contact with the eyes.
 The best time to use it is at night but in case you apply during the day, you can still use concealer make up over it.
 To avoid offending persons around you with the distinct odor of these creams, use only a little amount.